math-eval/MathEval/README.md

 python preprocess_dataset/build_dataset.py --input_dir ./datasets --output_dir ./output

-## How to construct the input prompt
+## How to construct the input prompt and the inference script
 We format the input prompt for different base model and their chat edition based on the [fastchat](https://github.com/lm-sys/FastChat/tree/main/fastchat).

+- If you have elaborate templates for your models, implement your **templates** inside the conversation.py file, and change the settings in generate_shell_config.py file with your own **template_name**;
+- You can also use default template_name for your model.
+Please also change the **data_dir** variable in generate_shell_config.py file.
+The generate_shell_config.py contains all the preprocessing config for each dataset and each base model.
+-

-If you have elaborate templates for your models, implement your templates inside the conversation.py file, and change the settings in generate_shell_config.py file with your own template_name; You can also use default template_name for your model.
-Please also change the data_dir variable in generate_shell_config.py file.
+If you have elaborate templates for your models, implement your **templates** inside the conversation.py file, and change the settings in generate_shell_config.py file with your own **template_name**; You can also use default template_name for your model.
+Please also change the **data_dir** variable in generate_shell_config.py file.

 ## How to Run your model with the processed dataset